joakimhogberg/joakimhogberg/README.md

 ### Hi there 👋

 ## About
-- 💻 Working @ Bravero AB
+- 💼 I work as a Solutions Architect at Bravero AB.
+Focusing on Microsoft 365 development.
-- 📍Located in Stockholm, Sweden
+- 📍 Located in Stockholm, Sweden